Portkey-AI/gateway/README.md

 ## Core Features
 ### Reliable Routing
-- <a href="https://portkey.ai/docs/product/ai-gateway-streamline-llm-integrations/fallbacks">**Fallbacks**</a>: Fallback to another provider or model on failed requests.
+- <a href="https://portkey.ai/docs/product/ai-gateway-streamline-llm-integrations/fallbacks">**Fallbacks**</a>: Fallback to another provider or model on failed requests using the LLM gateway.
 You can specify the errors on which to trigger the fallback.
 Improves reliability of your application.
 - <a href="https://portkey.ai/docs/product/ai-gateway-streamline-llm-integrations/automatic-retries">**Automatic Retries**</a>: Automatically retry failed requests up to 5 times.
 An exponential backoff strategy spaces out retry attempts to prevent network overload.
 - <a href="https://portkey.ai/docs/product/ai-gateway-streamline-llm-integrations/load-balancing">**Load Balancing**</a>: Distribute LLM requests across multiple API keys or AI providers with weights to ensure high availability and optimal performance.
 - <a href="https://portkey.ai/docs/product/ai-gateway-streamline-llm-integrations/request-timeouts">**Request Timeouts**</a>: Manage unruly LLMs & latencies by setting up granular request timeouts, allowing automatic termination of requests that exceed a specified duration.